 Hovawart Common Health Issues

 The hovawart is a very healthy dog with few known issues.
 As with many other canine breeds, hip dysplasia was a problem for this breed in the past.
 However, careful breeding programs have made it a rare problem for hovawarts today.
-Underactive thyroid is a potential health problem, but it is not common.
+An underactive thyroid is a potential health problem, but it is not common.

 Hovawart Temperament and Behavior